ducanhho2296/DeepAmenitySegmentation/README.md

 - `continue_train`: set True when continue train from the last epoch.
 - `weight`: `<int>` the `weight_num` index to save/load weight after training with n epochs.

-3. After the training is completed, the trained model will be saved in the `model` directory with the name `modeltype_"cityname"_amenity_classification.pth`.
+3. After the training is completed, the trained model will be saved in the `model` directory with the name `{model_type}_weight_{weight_num}_segmentation.pth`.

 ## Hyperparameter Tuning and Monitoring with MLflow
 ![mlflow](https://img.shields.io/badge/mlflow-%23d9ead3.svg?style=for-the-badge&logo=numpy&logoColor=blue)

 ### Hyperparameter Tuning with MLflow
-the `MLflow_tuning.py` script was created and is located in the mlflow_optimization folder, this script run the `train.py` script with different combinations of hyperparameters, such as learning rates and batch sizes to get the best hyperparameters during training experiment.
+the `mlflow_tuning.py` script was created and is located in the mlflow_optimization folder, this script run the `train.py` script with different combinations of hyperparameters, such as learning rates and batch sizes to get the best hyperparameters during training experiment.

 ### Monitor Results in the MLflow UI
-After running the `tune_hyperparameters.py` script, launch the MLflow UI with `mlflow ui` and navigate to `http://localhost:5000`.
+After running the `mlflow_tuning.py` script, launch the MLflow UI with `mlflow ui` and navigate to `http://localhost:5000`.
 Click on the experiment name to see the list of runs and their associated metrics and parameters.

 ### Extract the Best Hyperparameters
-`get_best_hyperparameters.py` was created to use the MLflow Python API to get the best run based on the lowest validation loss and extract the optimized learning rate and batch size.
+In `mlflow_tuning.py`, the MLflow Python API was used to get the best run based on the lowest validation loss and extract the optimized learning rate and batch size and write them in `best_parameters.txt` file.
 Now we can use these optimized hyperparameters to continue training the model from the best checkpoint.